-A Named Executive Officer's base salary is intended to remunerate the Named Executive Officer for performing their job responsibilities.
+A Named Executive Officer's base salary is intended to compensate the Named Executive Officer for performing their job responsibilities.
 Individual salary adjustments take into account annual performance contributions and overall business performance in connection with the executive's responsibilities.
 The base salaries for the Named Executive Officers are set out in their employment or service agreements, the terms of which are described below.
-The base salary of each executive officer is determined by the Board of Directors based on recommendation from by the Compensation and Nominating Committee of the executive's sustained performance and consideration of competitive market compensation levels.
-In making its recommendations to the Board of

-Directors, the Compensation and Nominating Committee also considers the particular skills and experience of the individual as well as a consideration of the Company's immediate cash requirements with a view to providing competitive salaries without sacrificing opportunity for growth or placing undue reliance on variable compensation.
-A final determination on executive compensation, including salary, is made by the Board of Directors in its sole discretion based on the recommendations of the Company operates.
-While the CEO is requested to provide to the industry and geographic markets in which the Company operates.
-While the CEO is requested to provide to the Compensation and Nominating Committee his recommendation on the Named Executive Officers' annual base salaries, the Compensation and Nominating Committee and the Board make the final determination on the annual base salaries of the Named Executive Officers.
+The base salary of each executive officer is determined by the Board of Directors based on recommendation from by the Compensation Committee of the executive's sustained performance and consideration of competitive market compensation levels.
+In making its recommendations to the Board of Directors, the Compensation Committee also considers the particular skills and experience of the individual as well as a consideration of the Company's immediate cash requirements with a view to providing competitive salaries without sacrificing opportunity for growth or placing undue reliance on variable compensation.
+A final determination on executive compensation, including salary, is made by the Board of Directors in its sole discretion based on the recommendations of the Compensation Committee and its knowledge of the industry and geographic markets in which the Company operates.
+While the CEO is requested to provide to the Compensation Committee his recommendation on the Named Executive Officers' annual base salaries, the Compensation Committee and the Board make the final determination on the annual base salaries of the Named Executive Officers.
 The CEO does not make a recommendation with respect to his own salary.
-The Compensation and Nominating Committee does not use any type of quantitative formula to determine the base salary level of any of the Named Executive Officers.
+The Compensation Committee does not use any type of quantitative formula to determine the base salary level of any of the Named Executive Officers.

 The Company has entered into an employment or service agreement with each of its Named Executive Officers.
-The agreements specify the terms and conditions of employment, the duties and responsibilities of the executive during the term of employment or service, the compensation and benefits to be provided by the Company in exchange for the executive's services, the compensation and benefits to be provided by the Company in the event of a qualifying termination of employment not preceded by a change in control of the Company, and the compensation and benefits to be provided by the Company.
-The Company in the event of a qualifying termination of employment that is preceded by a change in control of the Company.
+The agreements specify the terms and conditions of employment, the duties and responsibilities of the executive during the term of employment or service, the compensation and benefits to be provided by the Company in exchange for the executive's services, the compensation and benefits to be provided by the Company in the event of a qualifying termination of employment not preceded by a change in control of the Company, and the compensation and benefits to be provided by the Company in the event of a qualifying termination of employment that is preceded by a change in control of the Company.
 The Committee believes that such agreements benefit the Company by clarifying the terms of employment and ensuring the Company is protected by non-compete and nondisclosure provisions.